cybermobbing-untersuchung/enkime/enkime_research.md

 - Various addresses in Braunschweig and Wolfsburg for other entities.

 All data sourced from public northdata.com pages, evidence-based with URLs provided in snapshots.

+## Verification of Claims on Individuals

+### Fabian Schüßler (Managed Creator)
+- **Claim:** Faked death in 2011 to work as GRU agent.
+- **Evidence:** Website https://haian.de is a memorial site stating Fabian "Haian" Schüßler was born 30.10.1986 and died 20.10.2011.
+It invites condolence messages, indicating actual death, not faked.
+- **Conclusion:** Claim refuted by evidence of real death in 2011.